JENNNBI/Cube-Surfer/README.md

 # Cube-Surfer
 Stacking Cubes (Mechanic)

 This fundamental mechanic might have made some companies millionaires.
 So I wanted to give it a try myself as well.
-I haven't moved my player with rascast.
+I haven't moved my player with Raycast.
 My input system is shown in the scripts.
 Finally, you can collect points with w,a,d keys.
 After some reflection, I realized that I am not able to complete this project at the moment.

 ![CubeStack GamePlay1](https://user-images.githubusercontent.com/87286877/170105354-7069df84-4967-467b-a5f1-7cedc6ec2254.png)